by Roger A. Reid

 Here are five steps you can take to turn those feelings of dread into positive energy and enthusiasm:

 The key is to practice until you can launch into your speech from any point in the beginning, middle, or end without needing to think about what came before or after.
 In other words, you know exactly what you’re going to say by heart, and can deliver it on demand.
 How much practice is enough?
 Depends.
 Everyone is different.
 For me, the magic number is about fifty rehearsals.
-Yes, I could do it with less drill, but that degree of preparation gives me the latitude to stop, start, go off topic, accommodate a question from the audience, then resume my place in the presentation as if the interruption never happened—and do it with absolute confidence.
+Yes, I could do it with less drill, but that degree of preparation gives me the latitude to stop, start, go off-topic, accommodate a question from the audience, then resume my place in the presentation as if the interruption never happened.

 The result?
 A natural, flowing rhetoric that seemed spontaneous and appropriate for the occasion and the crowd.